Chapter 3: Spiritual Renunciation

 Next day the lady came.
-“What has God told you?”
+“What has God told you?” she asked.

-“He has told me that you cannot have a child.”
+“He has told me that you cannot have a child,” he said.

 “All right, I shall not live anymore.
 This is the last day of my life.
 If God Himself does not want me, who will want me?”
-She threw off her clothes and ran with dishevelled hair along the bank of a river, crying and muttering any word.
+She ran with dishevelled hair and clothes along the bank of a river, crying and muttering incoherently.

-There was a person looking like a crazy man, sitting with mud-ridden body, and he heard her yelling and running.
-He called her.
+There was a person looking like a crazy man, sitting with a mud-covered body, and he heard her yelling and saw her running.
+He called to her.
 “What is the matter?
 Why are you crying?”